Join archaeologists digging at Epiacum Roman Fort

 Support our test pit digs and find out!

 Guided tours on Thursday 28th and Saturday 30th September.
-11am and 3pm £5 per person
+11am and 3pm £5 per person.
+Click on the date to choose which tour you would like to come on.

 For everyone, but especially those who are unable, just too far away or otherwise occupied, you can still join in by subscribing to our Daily Dig In Diary – an email with exclusive video and images of each day’s activities and finds for you £15 per subscriber.